BA, Psychology from University of South Carolina

 After her time at CDR Susan developed an internship opportunity at the USC School of Medicine's Developmental Pediatric Clinic.
 She worked collaboratively with physicians to develop behavior management plans, provided informational sessions on autism and counseling to families with newly diagnosed children.

 Prior to joining the Lowcountry Autism Foundation, Susan was a consultant with the Department of Disabilities and Special Needs-Autism Division where she was the lead evaluator and provided consultation and training services to families and educators.
-In addition to her role as Executive Director of the Lowcountry Autism Foundation, Susan will also serve as Director of Family Support Services for the Developmental Behavioral Pediatrics Division of the Medical University of South Carolina.
+In addition to her role as Executive Director of the Lowcountry Autism Foundation, Susan serves as Director of Family Support Services for the Developmental Behavioral Pediatrics Division of the Medical University of South Carolina.